jerryhgladinet/docs/deploy/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   In this guide, we refer to the admin user as the user that manages the whole CentreStack server farm.
-The server farm can be as small as a single CentreStack server and the admin user will still need to manage it regardless of the size of the server farm.
+The server farm can be as small as a single CentreStack server.
+If so, the admin user will still need to manage it regardless of the size of the server farm.